pumexx/pumex/README.md

 - W, S, A, D - move camera : forward, backward, left, right

 Camera rotation may be done by moving a mouse while holding a left mouse button.

+## Dependencies

+Pumex renderer is dependent on a following set of libraries :

+* [Assimp](https://github.com/assimp/assimp) - library that enables Pumex to read different 3D file formats into pumex::Asset object.
+* [Intel Threading Building Blocks](https://www.threadingbuildingblocks.org/) - adds modern multithreading infrastructure ( tbb::parallel_for(), tbb::flow::graph )
+* [Freetype2](https://www.freetype.org/) - for rendering freetype fonts to a texture
+* [GLM](http://glm.g-truc.net) - provides math classes and functions that are similar to their GLSL counterparts ( matrices, vectors, etc. )
+* [GLI](http://gli.g-truc.net) - provides classes and functions to load, write and manipulate textures ( currently DDS and KTX texture formats are loaded / written )
+* [args](https://github.com/Taywee/args)  - small header-only library for command line parsing.

+On Windows all dependencies are downloaded and built on first Pumex library build.
+On Linux - first three libraries must be installed using package manager ( see section about installation on Linux ).